LucasSD/market_research/README.md

 - add constraint check so that it's not possible to save invalid choices in the Django shell

-- consider changing tasks HyperlinkedRelatedField serializer in the TileSerializer to a basic string serializer, which would show better information about the tasks in the Tile, but at the cost of not having a hyper-link to more easily navigate to said tasks

 - add better messages for all endpoints

 - produce more detailed documentation using Swagger or another package